smallwat3r/shhh/README.md

 _Tip: For added security, avoid telling in Shhh what is the use of the secret you're sharing.
-Instead, explain this in your email, and copy paste the Shhh link with the passphrase so the user can retrieve it._
+Instead, explain this in your email, and copy the Shhh link to it with the passphrase._

 ## Is there an API?

 Yes, you can find some doc [here](https://github.com/smallwat3r/shhh/tree/master/shhh/api).

 Also, checkout [shhh-cli](https://github.com/smallwat3r/shhh-cli),
 a Go client to interact with the Shhh API from the terminal.